Background and History of NAT

-NAT (Network Address Translation) is a core technology that mediates between private IP addresses and public IP addresses in network communications.
-It emerged in the mid-1990s to address the IPv4 address depletion problem and was first standardized through the IETF’s RFC 1631 document.
-Today, NAT has become an essential technology forming the foundation of global internet infrastructure, from home routers to large-scale corporate networks and cloud infrastructure.
+NAT (Network Address Translation) is a core technology that translates between private and public IP addresses in network communications.
+It emerged in the mid-1990s to address the IPv4 address depletion problem and was first standardized through the IETF’s RFC 1631 document in 1994, later revised as RFC 2663 in 1999 to take its current form.
+The original internet design assumed all devices would have unique public IP addresses, but rapid internet expansion from the late 1980s led to the quick depletion of the 32-bit IPv4 address space (approximately 4.3 billion addresses).
+NAT was developed as a short-term solution to this problem and has become an essential technology forming the foundation of global network infrastructure.
+NAT is widely used in everything from home routers to large-scale corporate networks, cloud infrastructure, and mobile communication networks, and even with IPv6 transition underway, it continues to play an important role for legacy system support and security purposes.

-NAT operates on network devices such as routers or firewalls, translating IP addresses between internal networks (private IP) and external networks (public IP).
-During this process, it modifies the IP addresses and TCP/UDP port numbers in packet headers and records the translation information in a NAT table to enable bidirectional communication.
-Private IP address ranges defined in RFC 1918 (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) are widely used in internal network configurations in NAT environments.
-When a packet passes through a NAT device, the checksum is also recalculated, which is essential to ensure the integrity of IP and TCP/UDP headers.
+NAT operates on network devices such as routers or firewalls, translating IP addresses between internal networks (private IP) and external networks (public IP) by modifying IP addresses and TCP/UDP port numbers in packet headers and recording translation information in NAT tables to enable bidirectional communication.
+Private IP address ranges defined in RFC 1918 in 1996 (Class A: 10.0.0.0/8, Class B: 172.16.0.0/12, Class C: 192.168.0.0/16) are special address ranges that are not routed on the internet and can be reused anywhere in the world without conflicts in NAT environments for internal network configuration.
+When packets pass through NAT devices, IP and TCP/UDP header checksums are also recalculated, which is essential for ensuring packet integrity by reflecting changes due to IP address or port number modifications, and NAT devices also perform basic firewall functions by monitoring connection states (such as SYN, ESTABLISHED, FIN_WAIT for TCP) through stateful inspection and passing only valid packets.

 Types of NAT